Updated: Mar 11

-Cat Behaviourist and Honeysuckle Cat Toys owner Clare sheds light on why cats scratch the furniture and other objects in their homes, and how they can be encouraged not to!
+Unfortunately for our sofas, chairs, beds, carpets and wallpaper, scratching is a behaviour which in innate in all cats.
+Cat Behaviourist and Honeysuckle Cat Toys owner Clare sheds light on why cats scratch the furniture in our homes, and how they can be encouraged not to!

 Scratching is a normal feline behaviour that usually starts from around 5 weeks of age.
 It is both inherited and learned.
 There are a number of reasons why cats scratch.
 Firstly, it’s important that they exercise the muscles and the claw-motion used in hunting and climbing.
 It also helps to remove the worn outer claw husks (or sheaths), revealing nice sharp claws underneath.
 It provides cats with a way of stretching out their bodies which can help relieve muscular tension and is a good workout for the muscles of the forelimbs.